TITANCollaboration/MPETperlRCconvert/README.md

 # Dependencies

 The script makes use of the midas2eva package, specifically, the SDA class, which is a subclasses the MidasToEva conversion class to add some extra functionality for the conversion process.

+# webtest2.html

+The file webtest2.html should be copied to the "~/online/custom/" directory, so that an online view of the PerlRC scan can be seen.;